Southland railway station

-Southland railway station is a commuter railway station on the Frankston line, which is part of the Melbourne railway network.
+Southland station is a railway station operated by Metro Trains Melbourne on the Frankston line, part of the Melbourne rail network.
 It serves the south-eastern suburb of Cheltenham, in Melbourne, Victoria, Australia.
 Southland station is a ground-level host station, featuring two side platforms.
 It opened on 26 November 2017.

 History

 19th century

 The first proposal for a railway station between Highett and Cheltenham, at Bay Road, occurred during the construction of the Frankston line in the early 1880s.
 The push was led by the Shire of Moorabbin, whose president for some of that decade was Thomas Bent, a land developer and, later, Premier of Victoria.
 Agitation continued through the 1880s, but was discontinued in the early 1890s, by which time the shire's attention had to be directed to a major economic crisis.

 20th century

+Bay Road signal box

+On 22 April 1956, as part of the opening and commissioning of a new dock platform at Cheltenham, a new signal box was built and opened at Bay Road, on the eastern side towards Highett.
+The signal box was named the 'Bay Road signal box'.
+This signal box controlled all signals between Highett and the up end of Cheltenham station.
+Control however did not include the crossover or dock platform turnout at Cheltenham.
+This signal control replaced double line block signalling which had previously been used on this section of line.

+The signal box was abolished and closed on 10 December 1973 when three position signalling was provided between Highett and Carrum.
+The signal box was replaced by an enlarged panel within the Cheltenham station building.

 1960s

 When Westfield Southland (then known as Southland Shopping Centre) opened in September 1968, discussions were raised on whether a railway station would be built on the Frankston line, adjacent to land then-occupied by the St John of God Home for Boys.
 Despite this, plans were not submitted.